alac/alac.github.io/_drafts/2015-3-14-the-upsides-of-final-fantasy-xiii.md

 > * Without a unifying ideal (e.g. save the world from Kefka), the interactions are often tense and unpleasant.
 > * Because we never see the characters have positive interactions, it's hard to grow attached to them.
 >
->Consistent with the world around them, characters are introduced as being frantic, irritable and unpleasant.
-First impressions aside,
+>Consistent with the world around them, the main characters are introduced as being frantic, irritable and unpleasant.
+On paper, they get "character development": each gets introduced as a well defined trope, but is revealed to have at least one contradictory trait.
+While players do see the character overcome their respective obstacles, we never see the humanizing moments needed to care for them.

 <!-- > * Lightning: uptight and bitchy... though protective
 > * Snow: headstrong and positive regardless of context